mattychang/learning_R_for_bioinformatics/README.md

 ### 4. How to Run Code

-- Press `Ctrl/Cmd + Enter` to run each line in the Script Editor
+- Open any `.R` script from this repo
-- Watch the results in the Console
+- Place your cursor on a line and press `Ctrl/Cmd + Enter` to run it
-- Check created variables in the Environment tab
+- Check the output in the Console and created objects in Environment

 ### 5. Installing and Loading Packages